Worst ever Duluth, Minnesota flood causes $80 million in damage

-DULUTH, Minnesota (Reuters) - Duluth officials on Thursday estimated damage at up to $80 million just to the city’s public infrastructure from the flood that swamped the northeast Minnesota city and nearby communities this week.
+DULUTH, Minn., June 21 (Reuters) - Duluth officials on Thursday estimated damage at up to $80 million just to the city’s public infrastructure from the flood that swamped the northeast Minnesota city and nearby communities this week.

 The flooding, which left huge sinkholes and ripped up dozens of roads, also forced hundreds of people from their homes and killed several zoo animals.